abi/screenshot-to-code/README.md

 ## Updates

+* Nov 16 - View code directly within the app
-* 🔥 You can now instruct the AI to update the code as you wish.
+* Nov 15 - 🔥 You can now instruct the AI to update the code as you wish.
 Useful if the AI messed up some styles or missed a section.

 ## Getting Started